Projects per year

 Biography

 Huma joined Coventry University in June 2014 from Reading University where she gained her PhD in 'Deception-detection and machine intelligence in Practical Turing tests'.
 She worked on the EU FP7 funded 'RoboLaw' project (http://www.robolaw.eu/).
-She is Director of Science (Co-Investigator) in the EU Horizon2020 research and innovation project CSI-COP.
-Coventry University lead the international ten-partner CSI-COP team winning 'Best Innovative Privacy Project' in the inaugural PICCASO Privacy awards in December 2022.
-CSI-COP applies a citizen science approach investigating tracking-by-default and GDPR compliance in websites and smart phone apps .
-More information on the EU Horizon2020 project can be found here: https://cordis.europa.eu/project/id/873169 CSI-COP's privacy-by-design website is here: https://csi-cop.eu/
+She directed the science and innovation (Co-Investigator) on the EU Horizon2020 research and innovation project CSI-COP.
+Coventry University led the international nine-partner CSI-COP team winning 'Best Innovative Privacy Project' in the inaugural PICCASO Privacy awards in December 2022.
+CSI-COP applied a citizen science approach investigating tracking-by-default and GDPR compliance in websites and smart phone apps .
+More information on the EU Horizon2020 project can be found here: https://cordis.europa.eu/project/id/873169

-- Matthew S. Tart by publication: ' Forensic Inference from Telecommunication Records'
+- Matthew S. Tart Thesis title: 'Forensic Inference from Telecommunication Records' - completed 2023.

 Huma is listed in the Open Directory of Women in AI Ethics.
 She is co-author of 'Turing's Imitation Game: Conversations with the Unknown', published by Cambridge University Press in September 2016: http://www.cambridgeblog.org/2016/10/turings-imitation-game-a-qa-with-co-author-huma-shah/

-She is a Member of the European Platform for Women Scientists, the EU AI Alliance and the CLAIRE network of AI labs.
+She is a Member of the European Platform for Women Scientists (EPWS), the EU AI Alliance, and the CLAIRE network of AI labs.
 She organised two Loebner Prizes for Artificial Intelligence (2006 at UCL; 2008 at Reading University).
 She is a member of the Alan Turing Centenary Advisory Committee and was active in raising awareness of Turing’s work for centenary events.
 She coorganised Turing100in2012 at Bletchley Park which gained the London2012 Inspire Mark for Education.
 She coordinated the Turing2014 experiment at The Royal Society London, June 2014 in which 1/3rd of judges did not correctly classify Eugene Goostman machine.

 - AI Safeguards: Preserving your Right to Privacy Online.
 ASIS&T, 30 November 2022: https://www.asist.org/africa-chapter-ai-safeguards-preserving-your-right-to-privacy-online/